CorradoLanera/gpteasyr/README.md

 )
 #> ℹ Total tries: 1.
 #> ℹ Prompt token used: 29.
-#> ℹ Response token used: 83.
+#> ℹ Response token used: 100.
-#> ℹ Total token used: 112.
+#> ℹ Total token used: 129.

 str(res)
 #> List of 7
-#>  $ id                : chr "chatcmpl-9PpAnZZwHo5hbUew4uUzbm5wsiMG9"
+#>  $ id                : chr "chatcmpl-9PzusvOFD57oVSnHWcp3JKk9Kr75U"
 #>  $ object            : chr "chat.completion"
-#>  $ created           : int 1715941937
+#>  $ created           : int 1715983234
 #>  $ model             : chr "gpt-3.5-turbo-0125"
 #>  $ choices           :'data.frame':  1 obs. of  5 variables:
 #>   ..$ index          : int 0
 #>   ..$ logprobs       : logi NA
-#>   ..$ finish_reason  : chr "stop"
+#>   ..$ finish_reason  : chr "length"
 #>   ..$ message.role   : chr "assistant"
-#>   ..$ message.content: chr "I supported Professor Smith with his advanced mathematics course last semester.
-The course covered topics such "| __truncated__
+#>   ..$ message.content: chr "The last course that our professor provided was on Advanced Machine Learning.
+This course delved into more comp"| __truncated__
 #>  $ usage             :List of 3
 #>   ..$ prompt_tokens    : int 29
-#>   ..$ completion_tokens: int 83
+#>   ..$ completion_tokens: int 100
-#>   ..$ total_tokens     : int 112
+#>   ..$ total_tokens     : int 129
 #>  $ system_fingerprint: NULL
 get_content(res)
-#> [1] "I supported Professor Smith with his advanced mathematics course last semester.
-The course covered topics such as linear algebra, differential equations, and complex analysis.
-I helped Professor Smith develop homework assignments, review materials, and conduct study sessions to assist students in understanding the challenging concepts in the course.
-Overall, the course was a great success, and the students were able to delve deep into these complex mathematical topics under Professor Smith's guidance."
+#> [1] "The last course that our professor provided was on Advanced Machine Learning.
+This course delved into more complex machine learning techniques such as deep learning, reinforcement learning, and unsupervised learning.
+Students learned about cutting-edge algorithms and applications in areas such as natural language processing, computer vision, and recommendation systems.
+The course also had a significant practical component with coding assignments and a final project where students applied their knowledge to analyze real-world datasets.
+It was a challenging yet engaging course that provided students with valuable skills for"

 # for a well formatted output on R, use `cat()`
 get_content(res) |> cat()
-#> I supported Professor Smith with his advanced mathematics course last semester.
-The course covered topics such as linear algebra, differential equations, and complex analysis.
-I helped Professor Smith develop homework assignments, review materials, and conduct study sessions to assist students in understanding the challenging concepts in the course.
-Overall, the course was a great success, and the students were able to delve deep into these complex mathematical topics under Professor Smith's guidance.
+#> The last course that our professor provided was on Advanced Machine Learning.
+This course delved into more complex machine learning techniques such as deep learning, reinforcement learning, and unsupervised learning.
+Students learned about cutting-edge algorithms and applications in areas such as natural language processing, computer vision, and recommendation systems.
+The course also had a significant practical component with coding assignments and a final project where students applied their knowledge to analyze real-world datasets.
+It was a challenging yet engaging course that provided students with valuable skills for

 get_tokens(res)
-#> [1] 112
+#> [1] 129
 get_tokens(res, "prompt")
 #> [1] 29
 get_tokens(res, "all")
 #>     prompt_tokens completion_tokens      total_tokens
-#>                29                83               112
+#>                29               100               129
 ```

 ## Easy prompt-assisted creation